 Collagen: The major structural proteins in the skin that give the skin its strength and resilience

 Copper peptide: A common ingredient found in skin care products, copper peptide is used to promote and produce collagen and elastin in the skin.

 Contracture scar: A type of scar in which a permanent tightening of skin occurs, often in response to a burn.
-This type of scar may affect the underlying muscles and tendons, limiting mobility and possibly damaging the nerves.
+This type of scar may affect the underlying muscles and tendons, limiting mobility and possibly damaging nerves.